txt/mase/README.md

+This site is about concepts and code to support learning and evolving models used in software engineering

-# What's new at MASE
+## What's new at MASE

 <img src="https://raw.githubusercontent.com/txt/mase/master/img/dna.png" align=right>